jdeolive/geotools-old/docs/tutorial/geometry/geometrycrs.rst

 Welcome
 =========

-Welcome to Geospatial for Java -this workbook is aimed at Java developers who are new to geospatial and would like to get started.
-Please set up your development environment prior to starting this tutorial.
+Welcome to Geospatial for Java.
+This workbook is aimed at Java developers who are new to geospatial and would like to get started.

+Please set up your
+development environment prior to starting this tutorial.
 We will list the maven dependencies required at the start of the workbook.

-This work book covers the dirty raw underbelly of the GIS world; yes I am afraid we are talking about… math.
-However please do not be afraid – all the math amounts to is shapes drawn on the earth.
+This work book covers the dirty raw underbelly of the GIS world; yes I am afraid we are talking about *Math*.
+However please do not be afraid, all the math amounts to is shapes drawn on the earth.

 This workbook is constructed in a code first manner; allowing you to work